The best Prime Day smart home deals: Echo Dot and Google Home Mini are $25 right now, plus a full list of Monday's deals

 Upcoming Alexa device deals

-The second gen Echo Show refined the design of the first model and offers better sound quality and a 10-inch HD screen.
+The second-gen Echo Show refined the design of the first model and offers better sound quality and a 10-inch HD screen.
 It combines the functionality of a smart speaker like the Echo Dot with a touchscreen you can use for video calls and controlling your smart home with a tap.
-We like the $90 Echo Show 5 a little better, but $160 for the full-sized Show is a tempting offer.
+We like the $90 Echo Show 5 a little better, but $160 for the full-size Show is a tempting offer.

 This is our favorite smart speaker for controlling your smart home.
 The Echo Plus has the same Alexa capabilities as the rest, it sounds better than other Amazon Echo speakers, and it has a built-in Zigbee hub so it can talk directly to small smart home sensors.
 With the Plus, you can do away with bulky third party hubs, so the $110 sale price is pretty appealing.